EDC – What’s in your pockets?

 When deciding what I would carry on me every day (off-duty), I decided to come up with a plan.
 I sat down and thought about the more probable events that could happen to me, and the items I might need to help in those situations.

-So when I decided what I should have on me at all times, I realized that there are literally thousands of situations that might happen to me or around me.
+When I decided what I should have on me at all times, I realized that there are literally thousands of situations that might happen to me or around me.
 There is NO WAY I could try to plan for each and every one.
 Instead, I decided to look on past experiences.
 I thought back to all the times something unexpected happened to me and I thought to myself “Damn, I wish I had _____ on me.”

 I thought about the time I had a flat tire on the interstate.
 The time my gas tank was almost empty and the station I pulled into did not have a working credit card machine.
 I thought about the times I was somewhere in the dark and didn’t have a flash light.
 Then, based upon those and other probable events, I came up with the gear that I would have on me at all times.